SPF - we see the word all the time, but what does it actually mean?

 So, while it may not seem that you're increasing your level of protection by a significant amount, an SPF 50 sunscreen will block three times the radiation than an SPF 15 sunscreen would let through to your skin.

-There is no sunscreen that can block 100% of UV rays, which is why it is important not to spend prolonged periods of time in the sun, even whilst wearing sunscreen.
+There is no sunscreen that can block 100% of UV rays, which is why it is important not to spend prolonged periods of time in the sun, even while wearing sunscreen.

 The Skin & Cancer Foundation recommends using a sunscreen with an SPF of 50+.